alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 8. Click **OTR**.
 9. Click **Authenticate Buddy** or **Re-Authenticate Buddy**.
 10. Ask your question that only they will know the answer to.
-11. After they have authenticated, ask a followup second question in chat.
+11. After they have authenticated, ask a follow-up second question in chat.
 This is the second layer of authentication.
 12. You're securely chatting!

 `**Rule #3** Always re-authenticate your contact when you start speaking.
 This may seem like a hassle, but it is the only way to guarantee your contact has not been compromised.`

 *Question: what if my contact is being coerced?* If for your secondary question your contact gives a wrong answer that is close to the right answer, they are sending a signal that they are being coerced.
-For instance, if you ask "Who is Marge's husband in the Simpons?" and they answer "Gomer", you should play along and pretend to continue the chat.
+For instance, if you ask "Who is Marge's husband in the Simpsons?" and they answer "Gomer", you should play along and pretend to continue the chat.
 Give wrong information or be vague.
 This will guarantee their safety (at least immediately).

 ###4.
 Anonymous email